-When I first started making DIY purifiers, the particle counters I could buy were a US$260 Dylos or crazily expensive particle counters that costed thousands of dollars.
+When I first started making DIY purifiers, the only air quality monitors I could buy were a US$260 Dylos or crazily expensive particle counters that costed thousands of dollars.

-Since then, the market has exploded with new particle counters as cheap as 99 RMB.
+Since then, the market has exploded with new particle counters as cheap as US$15.
 But are they any good?

 Putting Particle Counters to the Test

-The Dylos is the trusty particle counter Smart Air has been using since 2013, since it passed our previous test.
+The Dylos is the trusty particle counter Smart Air has been using since 2013.
+We’ve tested against government monitors in the past, and it performed well at measuring air quality.

 #2 Laser Egg

-The Laser Egg is the popular, more technologically savvy device.
+The Kaiterra Laser Egg is the popular, more technologically savvy device.

 And the Node is a fancier version, including a large screen, richer information, pollution forecasts, better user experience, and even a CO2 monitor.